-- The Institutional Class commenced operations on October 3, 2001.
-The performance results for the Institutional Class reflect the performance of the Investor Class shares from September 30, 1998 through October 2, 2001.
-The Investor Class subsequently closed, effective November 25, 2015. - The Russell 2000® Index is a market capitalization-weighted index comprised of the 2,000 smallest companies listed on the Russell 3000® Index, which contains the 3,000 largest companies in the U.S. based on market capitalization.
-One cannot invest directly in an Index. - The Russell 2000 Value Index measures the performance of the small cap value segment of U.S. equity securities.
-It includes those Russell 2000 Index companies with lower price-to-book ratios and lower forecasted growth values.
+(2) The Russell 2000[®] Index is a market capitalization-weighted index comprised of the 2,000 smallest companies listed on the Russell 3000[®] Index, which contains the 3,000 largest companies in the U.S. based on market capitalization.
+One cannot invest directly in an Index.

+(3) The Russell 2000[®] Value Index measures the performance of the small cap value segment of U.S. equity securities.
+It includes those Russell 2000[®] Index companies with lower price-to-book ratios and lower forecasted growth values.
 One cannot invest directly in an Index.